Students-Absences/.github/profile/README.md

 - Administrators' page

   > Used by the school's administrators and the developer to make sure everything is working as intended.
+- Documentation page

+  > Learn how to setup and use the application at your school.

 ## People involved